 3.2 Town centre living The issue Crediton town centre developed as a wide main street, capable of accommodating a livestock market along its length until the mid 19th century.
 Behind the main street frontages, Medieval burgage plots, accessed by alleyways, contained small cottages and workshops.
 Many of these burgage plots remain, along with modernised living accommodation so there is already a large residential community just off the High Street as well as on it.
 This community adds to the viability and vitality of Crediton town centre as well as the sustainability of the town as a whole.
 The larger it is the more it contributes.
 Empty premises of any type are detrimental to the economy of the town.
 They can be a discouraging eyesore as well as a waste of space and resources that could be brought into a more suitable use.
 While we don't want to lose shop premises in our primary retail area, we are keen to support living accommodation in the town centre.

-3.2 Town centre living contd/ To address this issue, we have this objective:
+To address this issue, we have this objective:

-Objective 3.2 To encourage residential use in the town centre above ground floor level in the primary shopping area This objective is in accordance with NPPF 85 f) LPR DM14 b) Objective 3.2 will be achieved by policy TC2 3.3 Public realm The issue In spite of its width, there is not a single tree at present along the length of the High Street.
+Objective 3.2 To encourage residential use in the town centre above ground floor level in the primary shopping area This objective is in accordance with NPPF 85 f) LPR DM14 b) Objective 3.2 will be achieved by policy TC2 PolicyTC2 Town Centre Living development will be supported that re-uses buildings for residential use above ground floor level, including live/work accommodation and 'living over the shop'.
+3.3 Public realm The issue In spite of its width, there is not a single tree at present along the length of the High Street.
 Over the last few decades, the town council has received approaches by different community groups and individuals asking for trees to be planted.
 It has so far not been possible to achieve this.
 Up to the present, the town council and the Chamber of Commerce have focused on summer floral decorations mainly in tubs and planters where there is space, and in hanging baskets on the frontage of buildings.
-These are To help resolve this issue we have this objective:
+These are keenly supported by the community but there is a strong desire to see some permanent planting to complement the built environment.
+The roads and many pavements were constructed at a time when there was little or no consideration of equal access.
+Some locations where people need to cross are not readily useable except by the young, fit and able.
+The less able frequently make the case that the town centre can be hazardous for them.
+When developments take place that affect pedestrian amenities, we are keen to see them improved as much as possible so that the town centre becomes an easy place for everyone to get around.
+To help resolve this issue we have this objective: